travis-ci/docs-travis-ci-com/blog/_posts/2012-08-31-pull-requests-just-got-even-more-awesome.md

 [Travis Pro](http://travis-ci.com).

-Due to an unfortunate issue that we failed to notice early on, pull requests opened in the last two-ish days unfortunately weren't properly updated on [Travis CI](http://travis-ci.org).
+Due to an unfortunate issue that we failed to notice early on, pull requests opened around Thursday and Friday of last week unfortunately weren't properly updated on [Travis CI](http://travis-ci.org) at the time.
+If they got any new commits or updates to the pull request in the mean time, that should be fixed by now.
 We apologize for the slightly reduced show effect of this new hotness.

 Now, the bad news is that this means that travisbot is going to retire from commenting on your pull requests soon.
 You all learned to love him just as much